 Temporarily Off Exhibit

 The Rhinoceros hornbill is a large, cavity-nesting bird with black plumage, a white abdomen, and a long white tail crossed by a wide black band.
-Named for the upturned casque or “horn” that sits atop their giant colorful beaks, the males and females look alike except for their eye color (M-red, F-white).
+Male and female rhinoceros hornbills look alike, except males have brownish-red eyes and females have blueish-white eyes.

 What They Eat